 Change U Facilitators

-Jeff has been doing media and popular education work for nearly 25 years, most of it through the Grand Rapids Institute for Information Democracy (GRIID), which does media monitoring, Indy news, Media Literacy and workshops on how to use media as an organizing tool.
+Jeff has been doing media and popular education work for nearly 25 years, most of it through the Grand Rapids Institute for Information Democracy (GRIID) which does media monitoring, Indy news, Media Literacy and workshops on how to use media as an organizing tool.

 Small Group Facilitators:

 Brett is an artist and educator in his twelfth year as part of Grand Valley's Art & Design faculty.
-Since participating in both Change U 1.0 and 2.0 Brett has been meeting with a small cohort of other Change U "graduates" in order to work through and confront an array of justice issues, from fracking to marriage inequality.
+Since participating in both Change U 1.0 and 2.0, Brett has been meeting with a small cohort of other Change U "graduates" in order to work through and confront an array of justice issues from fracking to marriage inequality.
 While Brett recognizes the intersectionality of all justice issues, Brett is particularly concerned with the rights of non-human animals and the destructive myth of human privilege.
 Brett sees the animals rights movement as analogous to the historic struggles of other oppressed groups who have suffered imbalance of power, violent subjugation, exploitation and abuse.

-Karis Granberg-Michaelson believes that beauty will save the world; beauty and cross-issue organizing.
-She is is a graduate of both Change U 1.0 and 2.0 and is excited to continue the movement making magic.
-She majored in English with Creative Writing Emphasis at Hope College, a skill she put into good use when she co-authored the Hope is Ready petition to remove Hope College’s Institutional Statement on Homosexuality.
-She now serves on the board of Holland is Ready, working on legislative advocacy and community organizing for LGBTQ rights, safety and inclusion in Holland, MI.
+Karis Granberg-Michaelson believes that beauty will save the world: beauty and cross-issue organizing.
+She is is a graduate of both Change U 1.0 and 2.0 and is excited to continue the movement-making magic.
+She majored in English with Creative Writing Emphasis at Hope College.
+She put these skills to use when she co-authored the Hope is Ready petition to remove Hope College’s Institutional Statement on Homosexuality.
+She now serves on the board of Holland is Ready working on legislative advocacy and community organizing for LGBTQ rights, safety and inclusion in Holland, MI.
 She also serves on the board of Room for All, a nonprofit advocating the full inclusion of LGBTQ persons within the Reformed Church in America.
 Karis loves to write, paint, play music and wonder about possibilities.
-Her writing has been published inGeez Magazine and Perspectives.
+Her writing has been published in Geez Magazine and Perspectives.